1. Home>

 Criar in the Indicative Present

 The Indicative Present of criar is used to talk about situations, events or thoughts that are happening now or in the near future.
 It is also used to talk about facts and truths.
-For example, "crío", meaning "I raise".
+For example, "crío", meaning "I rear".

 In Spanish, the Indicative Present is known as "El Presente".